SIGN UP

 automation bim management dynamo revit Oct 30, 2023

 This is the second post in a series of 3 about linking Revit to Excel with Dynamo.
-Click here to download the entire series in PDF format, along with 2 dynamo scripts.
+Click here to download the 2 dynamo scripts.

 In this post, you will learn how to create a Dynamo script that pushes information from Excel to Revit.